Cemetery Prices

 Council also has memorial tree planting schemes where cremated remains can be scattered.
 Information on this is set out in Section 13 of this document.

-Cost and fees for this service can be sourced from our Cemetery Administrator's Office or found on our website.
+Cost and fees for this service can be sourced from our Cemetery Administrator's Office or found on our Commemorative Tree and Bench webpage.

 8. Burials Resulting from Epidemic